EricYoung37/Java-Backend-Course/Short Questions/HW2.md

 <details>
 <summary>Factory Method Pattern</summary>

-* Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
+* Defines an interface for creating an object, but allows subclasses to **alter the type of objects that will be created**.
 * Example: GUI toolkit (buttons, checkboxes) where subclasses decide the specific button type.

 </details>